ISA-tools/isa-api/docs/installation.rst

 The tests in the ISA-API rely on datasets available in the test branch of the `ISAdatasets repository <http://github.com/ISA-tools/ISAdatasets>`_.

-Thus, the first step for running the tests is to clone that branch under the /tests/data folder:
+Thus, the first step for running the tests is to clone that branch to the `tests/data` folder from the root of your `isa-api` source code project:

 ``git clone -b tests --single-branch http://github.com/ISA-tools/ISAdatasets tests/data``